CKristensen/OsloCityBikes_Analysis/README.md

 The commune of Norway wants to better know what conditions most affect thebehaviour of the Oslo Bysykkel users.

 For this project we want to answer the following questions:

--What are the most popular bicycle stands?
+- What are the most popular bicycle stands?
--What starting and ending points are most popular in each hour?
+- What starting and ending points are most popular in each hour?
--What starting and ending points are most popular each day of the week for eachmonth?
+- What starting and ending points are most popular each day of the week for eachmonth?
--How does weather change the behaviour of oslo bysykkel users.
+- How does weather change the behaviour of oslo bysykkel users.
--How does red days affect the behaviour of bysykkel users -How does public transport strikes affect bysykkel users behaviour.
+- How does red days affect the behaviour of bysykkel users
+- How does public transport strikes affect bysykkel users behaviour.